 in Literature as well as international award holder, she is one of

 the most important Canadian writers of the Post World War II Era in

-New Your City.
+Playhouse School of the Theatre in New York City.
 Following her fathers love for acting she won a Tony

 in 1982 in Agnes of God.
 She has starred in such films

 as The Fisher King, The World According to Garp, Pulp

 Fiction, Dallmake, The Last Angel, and Triggerman.
 In

 1996 she won a Cable Ace Award for The Right to Remain Silent